-Shortages of critical pain relief continue – advice to clinicians
+Shortages of critical pain relief continue – advice to clinicians, 25 September update from TGA

-Shortages of critical pain relief continue – advice to clinicians
+Shortages of critical pain relief continue – advice to clinicians, 25 September update from TGA

 Long standing challenges around the supply of critical pain relief medicines continue to cause anxiety and leave patients, their families, and health professionals distressed.

-Part of the longer-term solution will hopefully start to take effect during August, but in the meantime, doctors, nurses, pharmacists, and carers are being asked to manage fluctuating supplies on a week-by-week basis.
+In the meantime, doctors, nurses, pharmacists, and carers are being asked to manage fluctuating supplies of a range of substitute medicines on a week-by-week basis.

 “For many clinicians, the challenges around a lack of guaranteed supply of medicines has been ongoing for 18 months or more,” says Camilla Rowland, Chief Executive Officer, Palliative Care Australia (PCA).